DEgITx/rats-search/README.md

 * Pretty safe to use and don't send any information about collected torrents data (statistic)
 * Collect only statistic information and don't save any torrents internal data
 * Supports torrents ratings for web version
+* P2P Search.
+Search in other Rats clients.

 ## Contributing
 We are welcome any contributing: bug fixes, improvements, code refactoring and other stuffs.